 The US Embassy in Turkey warned citizens to avoid the area where the attack occurred.

 Turkey faces numerous battles across different fronts.
 Not only have the Syrian conflict and refugee crisis spilled over into Turkey, but Turkey is also battling ISIS and Kurdish militants.

 Both have staged attacks in Turkey, which is still reeling from a bloody and failed military coup in July.

 ISIS is suspected in a June attack at Istanbul’s Ataturk Airport that left 44 people dead and an explosion at an August wedding, not far from the border with Syria, that killed at least 54 people.

-Meanwhile, Turkish security forces clash almost daily with rebel PKK militants, mostly in predominantly Kurdish parts of southeastern Turkey.
+Meanwhile, Turkish security forces clash almost daily with Kurdistan Workers Party, or PKK, militants, mostly in predominantly Kurdish parts of southeastern Turkey.

 A pair of bombings in Istanbul killed 44 people and wounded 155 others December 10 in an attack by a breakaway group of the PKK.
 The two explosions occurred after a heavily attended soccer game at Besiktas Vodafone Arena.

 On December 17, a car bomb exploded near a public bus, killing 13 soldiers in the central province of Kayseri.
 Three days later, a gunman assassinated Russia’s ambassador to Turkey at an Ankara art gallery.